History and culture of Neyyattinkara: Times of Travancore Dynasty

 Sree Krishna Swami Temple in the town-centre stands as a rare example of merger between legend and reality.
-According to the legend it was here the Travancore king Marthanda Varma once hid inside the hollow trunk of a Jackfruit tree to escape from his enemies during his war against the 'ettuveetil pillamar' (the eight nair chieftains).
+According to the legend it was here the Travancore king Marthanda Varma once hid inside the hollow trunk of a Jackfruit tree to escape from his enemies during his war against the Ettuveetil Pillamar (The Nair-Feudal Lords of the Eight Houses).
 The King prayed to Lord Krishna for helping him as he was being surrounded by the enemies.
 At that time, a mysterious child asked the King to hide himself inside the hollow trunk of a large jack tree standing there.
-The jack tree popularly known as 'Ammachiplavu' (Grandmother Jack Tree) since then, could still be seen preserved in the Shri Krishna Swamy Temple located in the heart of the town.
+The jack tree popularly known as 'Ammachiplavu' (Translating to "Grandmother Jackfruit Tree") since then, could still be seen preserved in the Shri Krishna Swamy Temple located in the heart of the town.
 This temple was built by Marthanda Varma in the year 1755, as a thanksgiving to the Lord Krishna, who helped him to win the ordeal.